 Week 8 - Hypotonic (weak) pelvic floor and the yoga path.
 We will explore yoga practices to build strength and balance stability in muscles of the pelvic floor.

 Students will be able to continue to build on their pelvic floor health practice and connect with community in a drop-in class.
 Yoga experience is an asset but not necessary.
 Each class will include pranayama (breathing exercises) and yoga poses.
+Drop-in pricing can be found here.

 Meet The Instructor